 We can do more when we organize collectively.

-• 2nd Friday of the month: Hand Up meeting at noon.
+- 2nd Friday of the month Quarterly: Hand Up meeting at noon.

-For the last few winters, we have collaborated to provide Crisis Cold Weather Shelter (CCWS), in cooperation with several other churches and organizations in the community.
-NACC joins with First Unitarian Universalist Church of Springfield, Brentwood Christian Church, and Asbury United Methodist Church to host 35 people of all genders and their pets in the fellowship hall at Asbury UMC (1500 S. Campbell) on nights when temperatures are at or below 32 degrees.
+Since 2020, we have collaborated to provide Crisis Cold Weather Shelter (CCWS), in cooperation with several other churches and organizations in the community.
+NACC joins with First Unitarian Universalist Church of Springfield, Brentwood Christian Church, to host 35 people of all genders and their pets at the Fairbanks Community Hub (1126 N. Broadway) on nights when temperatures are at or below 32 degrees.
+NACC has also opened as a SWEP - severe weather emergency protocal shelter on the brutalists of winter weather.
 This takes a tremendous amount of volunteers to undertake.
 We also provide paid overnight staff to work alongside volunteers, so fundraising is also important.
-Visit our Facebook group for more detail, including how to volunteer or donate, or visit the Community Partnership of the Ozarks website to learn more about the broad network involved and how you or your organization might participate.
-You can also email our justice coordinator.
+Visit our Facebook group or this linktree for more detail, including how to volunteer or donate, or visit the Community Partnership of the Ozarks website to learn more about the broad network involved and how you or your organization might participate.
+You can also email our Pastor of Public Theology & Justice.

 Generous donors over the history of National Avenue Christian Church have created something akin to an endowment fund known as a Unitrust which generates thousands of dollars annually designated for justice work.
 We grant these funds to nonprofit partners in our community and around the world.
 Click here to apply.
-Applications are considered on a rolling basis throughout the year when our collaborative meets every other month.
+Applications are considered on a rolling basis throughout the year when our collaborative meets every other month, and then require approval of the full NACC board.

 Justice is the beating heart of this congregation, we all have a part in doing justice.
 Email justice@nationalavenuecc.com to get involved or set up a coffee to share your passion.